Francesco Crispi: Internal policy

-One of the most important acts was the reform regarding the central administration of the State, with which Crispi strengthened the role of the Prime Minister.
+One of the most important acts was the reform regarding the central administration of the state, with which Crispi strengthened the role of the prime minister.
 The bill aimed to separate the roles of the government from those of parliament, trying to untie the first by the political games of the second.
 The first point of the law was to give the cabinet the right to decide on the number and functions of the ministries.
-The prospect was also to keep the King (as well as provided the Albertine Statute) free to decide on the organization of the various ministries.
-Moreover, the reform provided the establishment of the secretaries, who were supposed to help ministers and, at the same time, do them as spokesmen in parliament.
+The prospect was also to keep the king (as well as provide the Albertine Statute) free to decide on the organization of the various ministries.
+Moreover, the reform provided the establishment of secretaries, who were supposed to help ministers and, at the same time, do them as spokesmen in parliament.
 The reform was heavily criticized by the Rightist opposition but also by the Far Left.
-On 9 December 1887 it was approved by the Chamber of Deputies.
+On 9 December 1887, it was approved by the Chamber of Deputies.

-In 1889 Crispi's government promoted a reform of the magistracy and promulgated a new penal code, which unified penal legislation in Italy, abolished death sentence and recognised the right to strike.
+In 1889 Crispi's government promoted a reform of the magistracy and promulgated a new penal code, which unified penal legislation in Italy, abolished the death sentence and recognised the right to strike.
 The code was regarded as a great work by contemporary European jurists.
 The code was named after Giuseppe Zanardelli, then Minister of Justice, who promoted the approval of the code.

 Another important reform was that of local government, or comuni, which was approved by the Chamber in July 1888, in just three weeks.
 The new reform almost doubled the local electorate, incrementing the suffrage.
-But the most controversial part of the law was related to the mayors, who were previously appointed by the government, and who would now elected by the electors, in the municipalities with more than 10,000 inhabitants and in all the provincial capitals.
+But the most controversial part of the law was related to the mayors, who were previously appointed by the government, and who would now be elected by the electors, in the municipalities with more than 10,000 inhabitants and in all the provincial capitals.
 The law also introduced the office of the prefect.
 The reform was approved by the Senate in December 1888 and entered into force in February 1889.

-On 22 December 1888, the Freemason Crispi enacted the first Italian law for the national healthcare system including the cremation after the colera pandemies of 1835–37, 1854–55 and 1856–67 which had caused the death of more than 160,000 people.
+On 22 December 1888, the Freemason Crispi enacted the first Italian law for the national healthcare system including the cremation after a cholera pandemic in 1884–1885 cholera pandemic killing approximately 50,000 persons, with a serious outbreak in the city of Naples in August-September 1884.
 Crispi was also the first politician to have implemented the role of the Italian lay state in the fields of charity and solidarity which till then had been traditionally kept a monopoly of private citizens and organizations, mainly of the Italian Roman Catholic Church that strongly adversed his reforms.